-Kevin Donovan is the staff writer at the Toronto Star who broke the story on the Jian Ghomeshi's sex scandal.
-His book Secret Life: The Jian Ghomeshi Investigation (published by Gooselane Editions) covers the investigation and trial from start to finish.
-Readers will recall Ghomeshi's public admission to a preference for "rough sex", claiming his partners were willing participants.
-The CBC's decision to fire the superstar host of their most popular program, "Q" for allegations of conduct un-becoming were followed by a subsequent investigation, charges laid, and a sensational trial that resulted in his acquittal.
-This case has created a lightening rod for debate.
-Kevin's talk will discuss how journalists and the justice system operate in the murky waters when it is one person's word against another and how this issue compounds when celebrity is involved.
+Later that year, the CBC's decision to fire their superstar host of their most popular program, "Q" for allegations of conduct unbecoming were followed by a subsequent criminal investigation with charges laid, and a sensational trial that resulted in his acquittal.
+This case created a lightning rod for debate.
+Kevin's talk will discuss how journalists operate in the murky waters when it is one person's word against another and how this issue compounds when a celebrity is implicated and when the justice system gets involved.

 February 16, 2017 — ...hear the author speak, and when they read her fluid prose laced with undeniable facts.
 Invisible North: The Search for Answers on a Troubled Reserve was shortlisted for the Canadian National NonFiction Awards this year.

 I met Alexandra Shimo at the awards ceremony.
-Her British accent derives from growing up in the UK where she attended Oxford for her BA in politics, economics and philosophy.
+Her British accent derives from growing up in the UK where she attended Oxford for her BA in politics, economics, and philosophy.
 She went on to acquire her MA in journalism from Columbia University.
-Her talk covering issues of human rights and Canada's policy and track record in indigenous issues will be a dramatic foil to her colleague Kevin Donovan who joins her this evening.
+Her talk covering issues of human rights and Canada's policy and track record on indigenous issues on reserves will be a dramatic foil to her colleague Kevin Donovan who joins her on the stage this evening.